iipc/warc-specifications/specifications/cdx-format/openwayback-cdxj/index.md

 JSON block
 ----------

-The fifth and final field is a single line JSON block.
+The fourth and final field is a single line JSON block.
 This should contain fully valid JSON data.
 The only limitation, beyond those imposed by JSON encoding rules, is that this may not contain any newline characters, either in Unix (0x0A) or Windows form (0x0D0A).
 The first occurance of a 0x0A constitutes the end of this field (and the record).